 - Hospital gowns and pants are available for your use.

-- We encourage you to bring things-to-do items, such as: reading materials, paperwork, crafts
+- We encourage you to bring things-to-do items, such as reading materials, paperwork, and crafts.

 What type of room will you be in?